muratk3n/thirdwave/en/tweets/2019/week44.md

 find mainland CH system as illegitimate, their old system as better.
 JC owes much of his fame and success to Hong-Kong.
-System-wise and culturally, Taiwan, HK are the free Chinese, and the mainland CH are the outsiders in this picture, illegitimate, unwanted.
+System-wise and culturally, Taiwan, HK are the free Chinese, and the mainland CH are the outsiders in this picture, seen as illegitimate.

 *2019-10-28 10:28:16*